Squalr/SqualrDocs/Technical/Scanners/PointerScanAlgorithm.md

 ## Problem Definition

 Let's define a candidate pointer as an address with a value that appears to be a pointer to another address contained in the heap, within +/- a tolerance (generally < 4kb).
+Note that the tolerance does not apply if the raw pointer falls outside of the heap.

 Let L represent the maximum pointer scan depth, and L_i represent the current depth